newmapsplus/turf-examples/README.md

 converted las data to geojson using:
     las2ogr -i project-data/SerpentMoundModelLASData.las -o data/serpent.json -f "GeoJSON"
 note - is there a way to do that within the script?
 I initially tried and it did not like it.

+converting las to geojson made the biggest json ever so converted las to txt file - and realized the coordinates are in UTM. las2txt -i project-data/SerpentMoundModelLASData.las -o data/serpent.txt